SIREN-DST/Ontology-Enrichment/src/corpus-creation-preprocessing/README.md

 The extacted corpus is now preprocessed to generate dependency paths.
 At first, for every pair of noun chunks occuring together in a sentence, the dependency paths between them are extracted.
 Since this can lead to large number of paths, they are filtered by:
 1. Path Length: only paths with length less than `max_path_length` are considered
 2. Frequency: only paths with frequency greater than `min_frequency` are considered Terms having these filtered paths between them are stored in a database in such a way that given a pair of terms, the database returns the filtered paths between them, if any.
+All in all, five pickle files, each containing a separate dictionary, are created:
+1. `<domain_name>_w2i.pkl`: Maps word occuring in corpus to unique ID
+2. `<domain_name>_i2w.pkl`: Maps ID back to word occuring in corpus
+3. `<domain_name>_p2i.pkl`: Maps (frequently occuring) path in corpus to unique ID
+4. `<domain_name>_i2p.pkl`: Maps ID back to (frequently occuring) path
+5. `<domain_name>_relations.pkl`: Maps a pair of terms to all paths occurring between them.

 ## How to run